 - The grip isn’t the best

-The IBO Pet House 2-in-1 Pet Grooming Glove is another great glove brush that will help you easily groom your fussy Pitbull.
+The Mr Peanut’s Right-Handed Grooming Glove Pet Brush is another great glove brush that will help you easily groom your fussy Pitbull.
 The soft rubber bristles get rid of dead fur and massage your dog’s skin as they go to work – all with the benefit of patting your dog in the process.

 Brushes like this one are great for dogs with sensitive skin.
 They might not like the feeling of a bristle brush, for instance, but you can still get the job done with this glove brush.